Instructions for adapting your code to an analysis pipeline

 The syntax and structure of the script description file will be validated on push.
 To run the validation locally, run validate.sh

 This validates that the syntax and structure are correct, but not that it’s content is correct.
 Hence, peer review of the scripts and the description files is mandatory before accepting a pull requests.
+Accepted pipelines are tagged as in development, in review, reviewed or deprecated with an optional message describing why it was given that status.
+Scripts that are not intended for real-world use cases are tagged as examples.

 Reporting problems